-With his massive, towering frame, flowing mane and watchful expression, the Tibetan Mastiff is as magnificent and alert as a lion.
-Used in Tibet for thousands of years as powerful and imposing estate guardians, today’s Tibetan Mastiff retains his protective instincts, watching over his home and family with endless tenacity.
+The Tibetan mastiff is a rare and large-size dog breed from China with a massive, towering frame, flowing mane, and watchful expression.
+The breed is said to be as magnificent and alert as a lion.
+Used in Tibet for thousands of years as powerful and imposing estate guardians, today’s Tibetan mastiff retains its protective instincts, watching over its home and family with endless tenacity.

-Coat: Fine double outer coat is fine that is hard, straight and stand-off; heavy, soft, and woolly undercoat
+COAT: Double outer coat is fine but hard, straight, and stand-off; undercoat is heavy, soft, and woolly

 Characteristics of the Tibetan Mastiff

 In the right hands, the Tibetan mastiff breed provides unparalleled loyalty, devotion, and protection to its family.
 The breed’s guarding instincts are heightened at night, and many dogs of this type can bark loudly and excessively in the evening hours.
 It’s best to keep your mastiff indoors at night to avoid bothering your neighbors.
 Make sure you have a secure fence to keep your dog from roaming day or night.

 Some Tibetan mastiffs are aggressive towards other dogs and must be kept away from strange dogs.
 In the same household, keeping dogs of the opposite sex tends to have better outcomes than owning two males or two females.